Pressure equipment compliance in WA isn’t complicated — it’s just either explained badly, or not at all!

-For a document to be a "Compliance document", it must have some legal position or authority to be considered as such.
+For a document to be a "Compliance document", it must have some legal position or authority.

 AS3788, simply put, doesn't have that.

-It is not referred to in the legislation, namely the Workplace Safety and Health Act, nor is it directly referred to or inferred from the accompanying Regulations.
+It is not referred to in the legislation, namely the Workplace Health and Safety Act, its not directly referred to or inferred from the accompanying Regulations, and so has no jurisdictional authority or weight of law.

 So what does pressure equipment require to be considered compliant?